Shibuya Station: Surrounding area

 The Shibuya River flows directly under the station, to the east and parallel to the JR tracks.
 Unlike most other Japanese department stores, the east block of Tokyu Department Store closed in 2013, and due for demolition as a part of the Shibuya Station redevelopment plan, did not have basement retail space due to the river passing directly underneath.
 An escalator in the east block of the store was constructed over the river stops a few steps above floor level to make space for machinery underneath without the need for further excavation.
 Rivers are deemed public space under Japanese law, so building over one is normally illegal.
 It is not clear why this was allowed when the store buildings were first constructed in 1933.

 Cultural references

-Various parts of the station also feature in the manga/anime television series Jujutsu Kaisen as the setting for what is dubbed the Shibuya Incident.
+The station and its surrounding area serves as the setting for the manga/anime Jujutsu Kaisen from Chapters 79-136 (Episodes 32-47), the arc aptly named the “Shibuya Incident”.
+The show takes a particular interest in floor B5F in Episode 33 “Shibuya Incident - Gate, Open”.